Emetophobia Treatment

 Many people who experience emetophobia describe performing checking behaviours around their stomach.
 Similarly, people with Irritable Bowel Syndrome (IBS) do the same.
 Both conditions are described as a persistent chronic course without periods of remission in symptoms.
 Just like IBS, physiological arousal plays a key role in emetophobia and can be the hallmark symptom of the disorder.
 Individuals with emetophobia are more likely to report higher scores on measures of sensitivity to body sensations compared to a group of non-sufferers.
 Similarly, as IBS patients check their stomach for distressing symptoms emetophobia sufferers often do the same.
 This behaviour may influence neural activity in the areas they check (the stomach), thus making them more sensitive to upset stomach cues than non-sufferers.
 In treatment, meditation and mindfulness has demonstrated to be quite effective in managing with the stomach hypersensitivity and attention issues emetophobia sufferers experience difficulties with.

 Individuals with OCD may also present with symptoms of emetophobia.
-This needs to be carefully teased out by your practitioner.
-People with the OCD subtype may describe their symptoms as more intrusive and may also participate in ritualistic behaviour.
+This needs to be carefully evaluated out by your practitioner.
+People with the OCD subtype may describe their symptoms as more intrusive and participate in ritualistic behaviour.

 Exposure with Response Prevention